The Geckodrive G540 stepper driver has been really popular among CNC hobbyists for almost a decade.

 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.

-Here's a quick summary of Gecko G540 Stepper Driver:
+Here's a quick summary of the Gecko G540 Stepper Driver:

 |Stepper motor support||3.5 A, 0-50 V|